fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1a.md

 )
 ```

-which is then assigned to a constant variable <i>App</i>
+The function is then assigned to a constant variable <i>App</i>:

 ```js
 const App = ...
 ```

-There are a few ways to define functions in Javascript.
-Here we will use [arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions), which are described in a newer version of Javascript known as [EcmaScript 6](http://es6-features.org/#Constants), also called ES6.
+There are a few ways to define functions in JavaScript.
+Here we will use [arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions), which are described in a newer version of JavaScript known as [EcmaScript 6](http://es6-features.org/#Constants), also called ES6.

 Because the function consist of only a single expression we have used a shorthand, which represents this piece of code: